 Causes of corneal abnormalities include:

-- Corneal Infection (Keratitis): a person will complain of light intolerance or photophobia if he has keratitis.
+- Corneal Infection (Keratitis) happen when a person complain of light intolerance or photophobia.
 There are several causes of infected cornea, including:

 - Viral : Typical picture is well-defined according to the virus that causes it